 Status and Distribution

-Very local in south and east England and the Channel Islands, absent from Scotland, Wales and Ireland and may be declining in parts of its range.
-There are some sites where it has been recorded in large numbers, two of these are in Hampshire, two on Guernsey in the Channel Islands and one in Bedfordshire.
-These five locations account for well over two-thirds of the near 1400 records of this species on the Scheme database.
+Local to very local, in south and east England and the Channel Islands, absent from Scotland, Wales and Ireland and may be declining in parts of its range.
+There are a few scattered sites where it has been recorded regularly in good numbers, such as in south Hampshire, but on Guernsey (Channel Islands) over 100 per night were noted on some occasions during 2000 and 2001.

 Foodplant and Larval Feeding Signs